MicrosoftDocs/ATADocs/ATPDocs/role-groups.md

 ## Required permissions for the Microsoft 365 Defender experience

-To access the Defender for Identity experience in [in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md), you need the following permissions:
+To onboard and manage Defender for Identity experience in [in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md), ensure that you have the sufficient Azure Active Directory roles or that you're a member of the relevant [Microsoft Defender for Identity Azure AD groups](#types-of-defender-for-identity-security-groups).

+## Required permissions for Microsoft Cloud App Security integration

-- For Defender for Identity alerts, activities, and security assessments in Microsoft 365 Defender, ensure that you have the sufficient Azure Active Directory roles or Microsoft Cloud App Security internal roles.
+If Defender for Identity is integrated with Cloud App Security, ensure you have the sufficient Azure Active Directory roles or Microsoft Cloud App Security internal roles.
 For details, see [Microsoft Defender for Identity integration prerequisites](/cloud-app-security/mdi-integration#prerequisites).

 >[!NOTE]
 >The currently supported Cloud App Security roles are **Global admin**, **Security reader**, and **Compliance admin.**

 ## Types of Defender for Identity security groups